nodaguti/word-quiz-generator-webapp/ReadMe.md

 }
 ```

+- __id__

+  An unique identity.

+- __name__

-where __id__ is an unique identity, __name__ is a material's name which will be shown in the material list on the app, __lang__ is an language name and must be one of the [IETF language tags](http://unicode.org/cldr/utility/languageid.jsp), __sections__ is the number of sections the material has, and __path__ is a relative path to the material from resources.json.
+  A material's name which will be shown in the material list on the app.

+- __lang__

+  An language name and must be one of the [IETF language tags](http://unicode.org/cldr/utility/languageid.jsp).

+- __sections__

+  The number of sections the material has.

+- __path__

+  A relative path to the material from resources.json.

-For details of the content of a CSV file, please see [word-quiz-generator repo](https://github.com/nodaguti/word-quiz-generator).
+For details of the format of a material file, please see [the Read Me at word-quiz-generator repository](https://github.com/nodaguti/word-quiz-generator#material).

 ### Sources